 “Alright now, that’s enough ‘bout the Angel, Millie.
 I need ya to walk me through what y’all have dug up on the Mafia Shqiptare.
 Tell me what you know, even if it’s just guesswork.
 And I’m keen to understand why you was over at that art gallery last Saturday night.”

 Millie’s interview lasted just over ninety minutes.
-Mac asked Elisha to stop a couple of times when Millie started to get emotional.
+Mac asked Elisha to stop several times when Millie started to get emotional.
 Mac would return from the kitchen with a glass of ice water, giving Millie a moment to collect herself.

 Agent Simmons switched off her camera, stashing it in her hoodie pocket.